UPS and FedEx grounding MD-11 planes following deadly Kentucky crash

 Boeing, which merged with McDonnell Douglas in 1997, did not immediately respond to an email from The Associated Press asking the reasoning behind the recommendation.

-The crash Tuesday at UPS Worldport in Louisville, Kentucky, killed 14 people, including the three pilots on the MD-11 that was headed for Honolulu.
+Western Global Airlines is the only other U.S. cargo airline that flies MD-11s, according to aviation analytics firm Cirium.
+The airline has 16 MD-11s in its fleet but 12 of them have already been put in storage.
+The company did not immediately respond to an email seeking comment outside of business hours early Saturday.

+Boeing announced in 1998 that it would be phasing out its MD-11 jetliner production, with final deliveries due in 2000.

-The cargo plane was nearly airborne when a bell sounded in the cockpit, National Transportation Safety Board member Todd Inman said earlier Friday.
+The UPS cargo plane, built in 1991, was nearly airborne Tuesday when a bell sounded in the cockpit, National Transportation Safety Board member Todd Inman said earlier Friday.
 For the next 25 seconds, the bell rang and the pilots tried to control the aircraft as it barely lifted off the runway, its left wing ablaze and missing an engine, and then plowed into the ground in a spectacular fireball.

 The cockpit voice recorder captured the bell, which sounded about 37 seconds after the crew called for takeoff thrust, Inman said.
 There are different types of alarms with varying meanings, he said, and investigators haven’t determined why the bell rang, though they know the left wing was burning and the engine on that side had detached.